volfpeter/markyp-rss/README.md

 If you are not familiar with the basic concepts of `markyp`, please start by having a look at its documentation [here](https://github.com/volfpeter/markyp).

-Creating an RSS 2.0 feed using `markyp-rss` is as easy an instantiating the required RSS elements and converting the `RSS` object to string when the feed is ready.
+Creating an RSS 2.0 feed using `markyp-rss` is as easy as instantiating the required RSS elements and converting the `RSS` object to string when the feed is ready.

 ```Python
 from typing import List, Optional